LukeMichaels/notebook/C#/object-oriented-programming.md

 The `ToString()` method is a special method that returns a string that represents the current class.
 All C# classes come with a  pre-defined `ToString()` method; However, it is customary to override this method.

 ```
-// The override keyworkd in the method declaration indicates that this method overrides the default method (who would've thought)
+// The override keyword in the method declaration indicates that this method overrides the default method (who would've thought)
 public override string ToString()
 {
   return "Name of Staff = " + nameOfStaff + "  , hourlyRate = " + hourlyRate + ", hWorked = " + hWorked;